DocsTracking MethodsWarehouse Connectors

 Step 1: Connect a warehouse

-Navigate to Project Settings → Warehouse Sources (opens in a new tab).
+Navigate to Project Settings → Warehouse Sources.
 Select your warehouse and follow the instructions to connect it.
 Note: you only need to do this once.

 The BigQuery connector works by giving a Mixpanel-managed service account permission to read from BigQuery in your GCP project.
 You will need: